wix-incubator/wix-cli-docs/guides/framework/dashboard_pages.md

 Inside a dashboard page component you can use:

-- The [Dashboard SDK](https://dev.wix.com/docs/client/api-reference/dashboard-sdk/intro) to navigate users to pages in the dashboard, display modals, and send users alerts and updates using toasts.
+- The [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard-react/introduction) to navigate users to pages in the dashboard, display modals, and send users alerts and updates using toasts.
 - The [Wix Design System](https://www.docs.wixdesignsystem.com/?path=/story/getting-started--about) to use the same React components Wix uses to build its own dashboard pages.

 ### Page Routes